AlibabaCloudDocs/ecs/intl.en-US/API Reference/Auto provisioning group/CreateAutoProvisioningGroup.md

 -   PayByBandwidth
 -   PayByTraffic

 **Note:** When the pay-by-traffic billing method is used, the maximum inbound and outbound bandwidths are both the upper limits of bandwidths and for reference only.
-In the event of resource contention, these maximum bandwidths cannot be guaranteed.
+When resources are insufficient, these maximum bandwidths cannot be guaranteed.
 If you want guaranteed bandwidths for your instance, use the pay-by-bandwidth billing method.

 When both the LaunchTemplateId and LaunchConfiguration.\* parameters are specified, the LaunchTemplateId parameter is preferentially used. |
 |LaunchConfiguration.InternetMaxBandwidthIn|Integer|No|10|The maximum inbound public bandwidth.
 Unit: Mbit/s.
 Valid values: